 verify - Checking a patient's details

-Let's check Frank's Medicare card number.
+Let's check Bernhardt's Medicare card number.

 Our demo API checks against a mock set of Medicare cards, you won't be able to check actual Medicare card data in the demo.

 The status section gives you information on the result of the verification.
 In this case, it's a '0', which means no details need correcting.